zhims/MT/README.md

 Measure Theory

-The videos can be found https://pan.baidu.com/s/1SmAfZSFVX6xCZs16MRPbiA, password: l0jm.
+The videos can be found https://pan.baidu.com/s/1SmAfZSFVX6xCZs16MRPbiA, password: l0jm, (lowercase l, number 0, lowercase j, lowercase m )

 These lectures are mainly based on the books Introduction to measure and integration by S. Taylor published by Cambridge University Press.